raja21068/ReplyWise-Local/README.md

 Browser automation may violate the terms of service of some platforms.
 Sessions can break, selectors can change, and accounts may face restrictions.

 Use this project for personal experimentation and local prototyping only.
-Prefer read-only mode during testing.
+Prefer read-only or manual-approval mode during testing.
 Use a secondary account where appropriate.

 ---